-At some point in his or her life, a person may be unable to oversee their personal affairs and/or finances.
-When this occurs, whether due to increasing age, disability, injury or any other cause, it may become necessary to seek the court appointment of a guardian or conservator for that person.
-A qualified Reno guardianship lawyer at Petroni Law Group is able to help you summarize the best plan tailored to you while minimizing any risks associated.
+At some point in his or her life, an individual may be unable to properly oversee their personal affairs and/or finances.
+This can occur for a number of reasons including increasing age, disability, injury or other changes.
+It may become necessary to seek the court appointment of a guardian or conservator for that person.
+A qualified Reno guardianship lawyer at Petroni Law Group is able to help you determine and execute the best plan tailored to your specific situation while minimizing any risks associated.

-A guardian is a person, institution, or agency appointed by a court to manage the affairs of another individual.
-The guardian may be given the authority to manage personal and/or financial matters.
-Guardianship is utilized when a person can no longer make or communicate safe or sound decisions about his or her person and/or property or has become susceptible to fraud or undue influence.
+A guardian is a person, institution, or agency appointed by a court to manage the affairs of another.
+A guardian may be given the authority to manage personal and/or financial matters on behalf of someone else.
+Legally speaking, guardianship is utilized when a person can no longer make or communicate safe or sound decisions regarding his or her person and/or property or has become susceptible to fraud or undue influence.
 In some states, guardianship over an incapacitated adult or an adult with special needs is referred to as a conservatorship.
-The process and requirements are substantially the same.
+Regardless of the applied term, the process and requirements are substantially the same.

-Elder exploitation is the issue that leads to contested guardianships and has to do with fraudulent access to financial resources of the elderly person.
+Elder exploitation sadly happens.
+When this occurs, it can lead to contested guardianships and has to do with fraudulent access to financial resources of the elderly person.

-Guardianships over minor children are sometimes necessary if there is no parent able to care for the child’s best interests or finances.
+Guardianships can also apply to minor children.
+They are sometimes necessary if there is no parent able to care for the child’s best interests or finances.

-If you are concerned about your loved one losing money to a relative or other third party or if you have been accused of compromised guardianship, let us provide the legal protection you need.
+If you have concerns about a loved one losing money to a relative or other third party or if you have been accused of compromised guardianship, let us provide the legal protection vital in this situation.

 It may be necessary to petition a court to appoint a legal guardian for persons: